 This is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District does not have a policy for custodial credit risk for deposits.
 However, the California Government Code requires that a financial institution secure deposits made by State or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
 The market value of the pledged securities in the collateral pool must equal at least 110 percent of the total amount deposited by the public agency.
-California law also allows financial institutions to secure public deposits by pledging first trust deed mortgage notes having a value of 150 percent of the secured public deposits and letters of credit issued by the Federal Home Loan Bank of San Francisco having a value of 105 percent of the secured risk amounting to \$130,015 because it was uninsured and collateralized with securities held by the pledging financial institution's trust department or agency, but not in the name of the District.
+California law also allows financial institutions to secure public deposits by pledging first trust deed mortgage notes having a value of 150 percent of the secured public deposits and letters of credit issued by the Federal Home Loan Bank of San Francisco having a value of 105 percent of the secured deposits.
+As of June 30, 2024, the District's bank balance was exposed to custodial credit risk amounting to \$1,760,865 because it was uninsured and collateralized with securities held by the pledging financial institution's trust department or agency, but not in the name of the District.

-NOTE 2 - DEPOSITS AND INVESTMENTS, continued
+NOTE 2 - CASH AND CASH EQUIVALENTS, continued